lifuyi/aistyle/README.md

 ## API Endpoints

 ### POST /fetch-url
-Fetches HTML content from a given URL.
+Translates page style by fetching HTML content from a given URL.

 **Parameters:**
 - `url` (form data): The URL to fetch